mcgoldba/pyFoamd/README.md

 # pyFoamd
-Pythonic modification OpenFOAM dictionaries and case files.
+Pythonic modification OpenFOAM of dictionaries and case files.